fms-faisal/DayMate/README.md

 }
 ```

-If you accidentally commit secrets, rotate the keys immediately and follow your provider's guidance for removing secrets from git history.
+If secrets are committed inadvertently, rotate affected keys and follow best-practice guidance from your provider to remove them from history.

 ### Frontend Deployment (Vercel)